 - 1. 1st grade has the highest percentage of students at level 4 overall. - 2.
-English Learners will continue to be a target subgroup. - 3.
+The percentage of ELs with an overall proficiency of 4 declined in 21-22. - 3.
 The number of ELs at McKinley is decreasing over time.

 Student Population